ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 SPF records should be aware of this, and should understand that messages that might otherwise pass DMARC due to an aligned [DKIM-Authenticated Identifier] (#dkim-authenticated-identifiers) could be rejected solely due to an SPF fail.
+Moreover, messages rejected early in the SMTP transaction will never appear in aggregate DMARC reports, as the transaction will never proceed to the DATA phase and so the RFC5322.From domain will never be revealed and its DMARC policy will never be discovered.
 Domain Owners and [Mail Receivers](#mail-receiver) can consult the following two documents for more discussion of the topic and best practices regarding publishing SPF records and when to reject based solely on SPF failure:

 * [M3AAWG Best Practices for Managing SPF Records](https://www.m3aawg.org/Managing-SPF-Records)
 * [M3AAWG Email Authentication Recommended Best Practices](https://www.m3aawg.org/sites/default/files/m3aawg-email-authentication-recommended-best-practices-09-2020.pdf)